gatlin/precursor-ts/README.md

 your own; see the unit tests for a concrete example!

 *Negative* terms are those which express some **irreversible** work to be done.
-For example, function abstraction (`LamA` above) pops the top frame from the argument stack; function application pushes a frame on it and evaluates its (negative) operator; an `if` expression essentially chooses between two continuations and throws one away; etc.
+For example, function abstraction (`cbpv_abstract` above) pops the top frame from the argument stack; function application pushes a frame on it and evaluates its (negative) operator; an `if` expression essentially chooses between two continuations and throws one away; etc.

 `!` *suspends* a negative ("active," "ongoing") computation into a closure value; `?` *resumes* suspended computations in order to evaluate them.